mattfrazer/pihole-oled/README.md

 :warning: This project requires a Raspberry/Orange Pi with [Pi-hole](https://pi-hole.net/) installed, the I2C bus enabled and Python 3.
-It uses the [luma.oled](https://github.com/rm-hull/luma.oled) module which can drive a variety of oled displays.
+It uses the [luma.oled](https://github.com/rm-hull/luma.oled) module which can drive a variety of displays.

 ### Software requirements